Shiffrin skis to 48th-career World Cup slalom win in Levi

 “Congratulations to the girls; it was good fighting and looking forward to racing tomorrow,” she said in the post-race interview.
 “I will try to do everything tomorrow to get a sixth.”

-The event’s second slalom starts at 2:00 a.m.
-MST on Sunday, with the second run going off at 5:00 a.m.
-MST; both are being streamed on skiandsnowboard.live.
+The event’s second slalom starts at 2 a.m.
+MST on Sunday, with the second run going off at 5 a.m.
+MST; both are being streamed on SkiAndSnowboard.live.

 “I think there’s like five or six girls who could take it, so it’s good fighting and I’m happy to be here today,” Shiffrin said.
 “Tomorrow, we just go again.”